 What is the Best Framework?

-In the choice between these frameworks, it’s a tie between Genesis and Ultimatum.
+In the choice between these frameworks, it’s a tie between Genesis and Ultimatum (not available anymore).
 Because of its flexibility and ease of use, Ultimatum stands as a powerful theme framework to start studying with.
 It gives the developer luxury in tinkering with its designs.
 On the other hand, Genesis has established itself as a solid framework that I personally love.

 Of course, the choice still depends upon you.
 But do you agree with my choice?
 If not, what is your pick?
 And why?